BOND: License to Train with Black-Box Functions: Reservoir Configurations

 \subsection{Echo-State-Network}

-An \textit{Echo-State Network} (ESN) is a type of recurrent neural network (RNN) which uses a reservoir state to capture dynamics across input sequences \citep{jaeger_tute,verstraeten2007experimental,336133}.
-This \enquote{memory} makes ESN's particularly well suited to time series problems \citep{LUKOSEVICIUS2009127,jaeger2}.
+ESN's are particularly well suited to time series problems \citep{LUKOSEVICIUS2009127,jaeger2}.
 Whilst we do not implement a time series problem in our work, we contend that using an ESN provides important information on the numerical differentiability of recurrent and noisy systems.
-Comparing ESN's to Fixed FFNN's may also shed light on the potentially useful qualities of specific types of physical time-dependent reservoirs systems.
+This is an important consideration for future work, especially in the context of recent explorations on the utility of inherent temporal dynamics in physical RC devices for time series applications \cite{hsbc,quantum_spin_timeseries}.

-\subsection{Fixed Reservoir}
+\subsection{\textit{Fixed} Reservoir}

-In our experimentation, a \textit{Fixed Reservoir} is a single, fully connected, randomly-initialized FFNN whose weights are frozen during training.
+In our experimentation, a \textit{Fixed} reservoir is a single, fully connected, randomly-initialized FFNN whose weights are frozen during training.
 We implement Tanh activations to preserve smoothness.
-The role of this structure, in comparison to an ESN, is to determine the importance of independent vs recursive functions.
-We show a diagram of the Fixed reservoir in Figure~\ref{fig:fixed_reservoir}.
+This architecture allows for the dual comparison of recursive vs frozen, and fully-connected vs modularized functions.
+We show a diagram of the \textit{Fixed} reservoir in Figure~\ref{fig:fixed_reservoir}.

-\subsection{Parallel Reservoir}
+\subsection{\textit{Parallel} Reservoir}

-In our experimentation, a \textit{Parallel Reservoir} consists of multiple smaller, independent FFNN's (sub-reservoirs).
+The \textit{Parallel} reservoir consists of multiple independent FFNN's (sub-reservoirs).
 Each sub-reservoir processes a distinct subset of the inputs separately and the outputs from all are concatenated to form the total reservoir output.
 We illustrate this structure in Figure~\ref{fig:parallel_reservoir}.
-The Parallel reservoir also enables perturbation parallelization where each sub-reservoir can execute BOND type methods independently.
-This has the capacity to greatly reduce the computational bottleneck of BOND in future applications.
+The \textit{Parallel} reservoir enables perturbation parallelization, where each sub-reservoir can execute BOND type methods independently.
+This attribute may facilitate improvements in the computational bottleneck of BOND in future applications.
 Additionally, it introduces the notion that physical reservoirs can be modular, rather than having to be a single, fully integrated device.
-This hints towards approaches where the functionality of the whole reservoir could potentially be intricately augmented and designed based on desirable properties.
+This hints towards approaches where the combined functionality of the many devices can be used to design architectures or black-box functions with specific functions or properties.